When you graduate, you’ll have the skills to be a specialist dyslexia teacher.

 - Co-existing conditions: Autistic Spectrum Conditions

-On successful completion of the PgDip SpLD/PgDip SpLD: Literacy and Numeracy and the dissertation, you will be awarded a Master’s degree in Specific Learning Difficulties.
+On successful completion of your dissertation, plus units one to four, you'll be awarded a full masters degree in Specific Learning Difficulties.

 Assessment weightings and contact hours